vineetred/flowy/README.md

   <img src="https://github.com/vineetred/flowy/blob/master/demo/demo.gif?raw=true" alt="Flowy demo"/>
 </p>

+## Current Status
+* Due to my busy schedule, I've not been updating flowy as much.
+However, I haven't abandonded the project, just that time is scarce.
+If anyone wants to contribute, please do so!
+It helps flowy as well as the community.

 ## Usage
 * The documentation can be found at https://docs.rs/flowy.
 * You can either download the binary or get the Debian package.